Progressive Action Lab

 HP3 Book by Justin Ryan

-Co-founder of Progressive Action Lab, Justin Ryan, is the author of the forthcoming book ‘The High-Performance Political Party’ (HP3) which will be launched in late 2024.
-HP3 is a concept of creating a new, broad, transparent, and functional organisation on the progressive side of politics.
+Co-founder of Progressive Action Lab, Justin Ryan, is the author of ‘The High-Performance Political Party’ (HP3).
+A concept of creating a new, broad, transparent,and functional organisation.

 Learn more about HP3